 Since these trees are made from fired clay, little care is required, making them perfect for holiday decorations and gifts that easily last many, many years.

 Since the early 1990's, several mold companies and ceramic shops have gone out of business or merged with others due to a decline in interest for ceramics; mainly due to the influx of ready-made ceramics from Japan and later China.
 Added to that the need for Mom's to go to work to help support the family, leaving little time for ceramics projects.
 As these mold companies went out of business and ceramic shops closed up, many of the original mold designs and styles have been lost or destroyed.

 Everyone still remembers those lovely old trees, and there are still a few ceramic artists that make ceramic Christmas Trees and offer finished Ceramic Christmas Trees for sale, and even bisque ceramic trees for do-it-yourself holiday projects.
 New memories are being created as friends, children and grandchildren enjoy trees made from some vintage mold designs still available today.

-At CeramicChristmasTrees.info, we use molds from 1977, 1978 and 1981 designs as originally made and still produced by Nowell's Molds in Ohio.
+At CeramicChristmasTrees.info, we use molds from 1977, 1978 and 1981 designs as originally made sold by Nowell's Molds in Ohio, and now Shiloh Molds in Arkansas.
 All our pieces are made with molds, clay, paint and lights made in the USA.
 Although it is difficult to get some of the parts and supplies, we use various suppliers in the USA and source the highest quality materials so that your tree will last many generations.